sbalmt/xcheme/documents/operands.md

 ## Reference operand

-The reference operand is used when we want to reuse an expression from a _token_ or _node_ directive without duplicating it.
+The reference operand is used to reuse an expression from a _token_ or _node_ directive without the need of duplicating it.
 There are some rules for using references, you can learn more about [here](./references.md).

 Example: